 About The Ride

 The Ride For Clean Energy is an annual fundraising bike ride that raises money to benefit the Tyler Lewis Clean Energy Research Foundation – a non-profit organization that awards at least one yearly $10,000 grant to chosen post-graduate projects researching in the field of renewable and sustainable energy.
-Each rider participating in the ride must raise a minimum of $250, all of which will be donated to the foundation.
-The cost to register for the ride is $50, which goes towards a jersey for first time riders, or a cap for returning riders, food/beverages, insurance, and rider support.
+Each registered rider participating in this year’s ride must raise a minimum of $250, all of which will be donated to the foundation.
+Special prizes and giveaways will be available for the riders and teams who fundraise the most.

 The ride is an important event for the Tyler Lewis Clean Energy Research Foundation, as it helps ensure the foundation will be able to continue awarding yearly grants to innovative clean energy researchers.
 However, not only is the ride important for helping further sustainable energy research, it’s a fun way to enjoy the environment that the foundation is fighting to preserve.
 So we encourage riders of all skill level to sign up and be a part of a growing community of people who care about the future of our planet.